mfojtik/sinatra-rabbit/README.md

 makes designing a [REST API](http://en.wikipedia.org/wiki/Representational_State_Transfer) much easier.

-Rabbit threat REST resource as 'collection'.
+Rabbit treats REST resource as 'collection'.
 Every collection then could have multiple operations.
 This simple DSL is then transformed into a proper modular [Sinatra::Base](http://www.sinatrarb.com/intro#Serving%20a%20Modular%20Application) application that can be launched within any [Rack](http://rack.rubyforge.org/) container (including Rails).